 Case #12-6: Misleading Advertising

 REALTOR® A’s business included real estate brokerage, property management, and home building.
-In one of his newspaper advertisements of his home building activities, in which he identified himself as a REALTOR® , there was prominently featured the words, “Buy Direct and Save.”
-REALTOR® B sent a copy of the advertisement to the Board of REALTORS® as the basis of a complaint that REALTOR® A in his advertising was, through use of the quoted phrase, seeking to take unfair advantage of other REALTORS®.
+In one of his advertisements of his home building activities, in which he identified himself as a REALTOR® , there was prominently featured the words, “Buy and Save.”
+REALTOR® B forwarded a link to the advertisement to the Association of REALTORS® as the basis of a complaint that REALTOR® A in his advertising was, through use of the quoted phrase, seeking to take unfair advantage of other REALTORS®.

 It was the conclusion of the panel that REALTOR® A had violated Article 12.
 The panel’s decision indicated that just because he engaged in home building he could not be exempted from the standards that apply to REALTORS® generally; and that the phrase “Buy Direct and Save” in his advertising was an attempt to convince prospective buyers that a lower price would be offered those purchasing direct rather than through cooperating brokers when, in fact, he had maintained the same prices and there was no saving by buying direct.